GreyLimit/SimAVR/STATUS.md

 good executables to diverge from the same executable running on the real hardware.

 This is solveable but requires continued and focused work on devices

+## Future Actions

+### Documentation

+There is no documentation targeted towards an end user.
+Operation of the simulation has been limited to myself and as "I know" how it works there has been no driver and need for suitably structured information.

+This is now an issue and ought to be created

+### Drivers

+Drivers for more of the internal hardware devices need to be completed, debugged or simply created (where they are simply missing).